g-leech/argmin-gravitas/_posts/2025-11-09-paper-ai-tigers.markdown

             <li>Subanalyses can handle filtering to the most relevant models (the frontier in each group)</li>
         </ol>
         <br>
 		ML results are too sensitive to eval harnesses to use just one setting.
-Luckily I found four comparisons of AIME 2024 and AIME 2025 by different groups, <a href="https://artificialanalysis.ai/evaluations/aime-2025">Artificial</a> <a href="https://web.archive.org/web/20250723015603/https://artificialanalysis.ai/evaluations/aime-2024">Analysis</a>, the <a href="https://arxiv.org/pdf/2506.10947">Zettlemoyer Lab</a>, <a href="https://github.com/GAIR-NLP/AIME-Preview">GAIR</a>, and <a href="https://www.vals.ai/benchmarks/aime">Vals</a>.
+Luckily I found four comparisons of AIME 2024 and AIME 2025 by different groups, <a href="https://artificialanalysis.ai/evaluations/aime-2025">Artificial</a> <a href="https://web.archive.org/web/20250723015603/https://artificialanalysis.ai/evaluations/aime-2024">Analysis</a>, the <a href="https://arxiv.org/pdf/2506.10947">Zettlemoyer Lab</a>, <a href="https://github.com/GAIR-NLP/AIME-Preview">GAIR</a>, and <a href="https://www.vals.ai/benchmarks/aime">Vals</a>, and <a href="https://arxiv.org/pdf/2505.23281">MathArena</a>.
 AA is the one in the table above.<br><br>
         <div class="accordion">
         <h3>Qwen 2.5</h3>
         <div>
         Qwen3 seems clean on this benchmark, but <a href="https://www.interconnects.ai/p/reinforcement-learning-with-random">multiple lines</a> show that Qwen 2.5 trained on test (or at least rephrased test data and then trained on it).
 We know this because random rewards work on it nearly as well as correct rewards.
 This adds no information by definition, so the model must have already known the answers. "<i>Intriguingly, we find that any AIME24 gains achievable from training Qwen models with spurious rewards largely vanish when evaluating on AIME 2025.</i>" Taking the max performance of the random reward curve, they fall 88% [75%, 100%].<br><br>
         <!--  -->
         Even more damning, <a href="https://arxiv.org/pdf/2507.10532v1#page=2">when</a> you give Qwen2.5-7B the first 40% of a MATH-500 test problem, it can reproduce the remaining 60% of the question word-for-word (with 41.2% accuracy).
-Llama3.1-8B fails at this completely (2%).
+Llama3.1-8B fails at this completely (2%). <br><br>
         <!--  -->
+        In <a href="https://arxiv.org/pdf/2505.23281">this paper</a> the QwQ Qwen reasoning model was the worst by far, 60% contaminated.
         </div>
         </div>
         <br><br>